venice-timones/markdown-tutorial/exercise/README.md

 ```
 We completed the exercises: 3
-We completed the exercises: 4
+We feel good about our output: 4
 My math equations are not rendering properly.
 ```